 A Tribute to Dean George Pearsall

-George W. Pearsall, ScD, PE, was an internationally recognized research engineer who served as dean of engineering twice, from 1969 to 1974 and 1982 to 1983.
+George W. Pearsall, ScD, PE, was an internationally recognized research engineer and engineering education innovator who served as dean of engineering twice, from 1969 to 1974 and 1982 to 1983.

 During more than 30 years at Duke, Dean Pearsall made a profound and positive impact on the MEMS department and upon the Pratt School of Engineering.
 This page is a tribute to a beloved leader, teacher, mentor and friend to hundreds of students and colleagues.